energysistem/manuals/42677-Tower WIFI/en/090-opciones_reproduccion.md

 #### Bluetooth
 Change the play mode by pressing your speaker's MODE (4) button and select the Bluetooth mode (the letters "-bt-" will appear on your speaker's screen).
 Once you have selected this mode, connect to your Energy Multiroom via Bluetooth.
 You won't need any code to establish the connection.

-This is the perfect option to play video streaming from your device.
+This is the perfect option to play online videos from your device.

 #### Removable USB/SD memories
 If you connect an USB or SD external memory to your speaker, it will start the USB/SD mode automatically.
 You can play MP3 and WAV files that have been saved to your external memories and change the mode by pressing the MODE (4) button on your speaker.